mikeshhoffman/html200-ecommerce-project/README.md

 ## User research

-Whos the site's current audience?

-What is the site's desired audience?

-Expected or intended audience for Winter Wear Warehouse website: o  Daily commuter bicyclists o  Women o  Skiers
+The site's current audience is estimated to be: o  Daily commuter bicyclists o  Women o  Skiers

-What kinds of devices do the audience use?
+The site's desired audience is: o  Bus commuters o  General audience

 The devices and OSs that the website audience is likely to use: o  iPhone 6 Plus, iOS, on medium-fast cell tower networks o  Chrome on MacBook Pro on WiFi